GFZ/enpt/docs/installation.rst

 -----------------------------------------------------------

-If you intend to use `ACwater`_/`Polymer`_ for atmospheric correction over water surfaces, you need to get CDS API key to download auxiliary data at runtime.
+If you intend to use `ACwater`_/`Polymer`_ for atmospheric correction over water surfaces, you need to get a CDS API key to download auxiliary data at runtime.
 For this, please register at the `CDS registration page`_ and store your `CDS API key`_ in your home directory.
 Further details are given in the `ACwater Polymer installation instructions`_.